latracal/grigora/readme.md

 All changes will be noted here

+### v1.009

+- Added CSS for search form in content container

 ### v1.008

--   version changed
+- Version changed
--   container class rename to grigora_container
+- Container class rename to grigora_container
--   header style 2 box shadow added when scrolled when sticky header is enabled
+- Header style 2 box shadow added when scrolled when sticky header is enabled
--   word-break added globally
+- Word-break added globally

 ## Installation